rconradharris/reddit-background/README.md

 images into the download directory but not actually set them as the background.
 You then set `System Preferences -> Desktop -> Backgrounds` to point to the download directory for each desktop.

+### Show title of image

+If you'd like to know the title of the background you're looking at, you have two different options.

+On the command-line you can run:

+    reddit-background --what
+    Desktop 1
+        Perth, Western Australia, from Elizabeth Quay [5376x3024].jpg

+Another option is to enable the `desktop_symlinks=True` configuration.
+This will place a symlink on you desktop to your current images.
+This gives you easy access to the image, but more importantly, shows you the title of the image.